fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/nightly-builds.md

 ### Visual Studio Code {#visual-studio-code}

-The VS Code website [has documentation on selecting a workspace version of TypeScript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).
+The VS Code website [has documentation on selecting a workspace version of TypeScript ↗](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).
 After installing a nightly version of TypeScript in your workspace, you can follow directions there, or simply update your workspace settings in the JSON view.
 A direct way to do this is to open or create your workspace’s `.vscode/settings.json` and add the following property: